ACFleming/DroneThesis/ideas.md

 **Note**
 An inscribed octagon has 90% of the area of the circle it enscribes.
-Thinking of using an octagon to ge
+Thinking of using an octagon to get boundary vectors

+$$\lfloor